James Frederick Joy: Politics

 Joy was intimately involved with politics from his early career.
 A member of the Whig Party and subsequently a Republican, for a time he had also been a member of the Free Soil Party.
 He was a close friend, confidant and supporter of Abraham Lincoln.
 At the 1880 Republican National Convention, he gave a speech nominating James G. Blaine for president.

-He was a representative in the Michigan Legislature in 1861 and was later elected a Regent of the University of Michigan, serving from 1882 to 1886, when he resigned the office.
+In 1860, he was elected a state representative in the Michigan Legislature, representing Wayne County's 1st district from 1861 to 1862.
+He was later elected a Regent of the University of Michigan, serving from 1882 to 1886, when he resigned the office.

 He died at his home in Detroit on September 24, 1896.